IvanLyadov/events_manager/README.md

 -------------

 ### Database
+Unzip sql file from `events_manager.zip` and import database into SQL Server.

-Change the file `config/db.php.example` to `db.php`.
+Change the file name `config/db.php.example` to `config/db.php`.
 Edit the file `db.php` with real data, for example:

 ```php
 return [